nadinemohsen1/AgriPay/README.md

 - **Concept:** AgriPay — Digital Records for Cash-Based Farming Small farmers with less than 5 acres are unable to access loan services because they operate entirely in cash, leaving no digital record of their income and preventing banks from assessing their creditworthiness.
- AgriPay solves this by providing a simple platform where buyers can log each cash transaction they make with farmers, allowing the system to automatically build a verified digital financial history.
+ AgriPay solves this by providing a simple platform where farmers can log each cash transaction they make, allowing the system to automatically build a verified digital financial history.
-Farmers use the app to view their sales history, monthly income, cash flow and request loans; buyers record transactions by selecting a farmer and entering the amount, quantity, and produce type;
+Farmers use the app to view their sales history, monthly income, cash flow and request loans; farmers record transactions by entering the id, amount, quantity, and produce type;
-and banks access dashboards showing farmers’ verified transaction histories, income trends, and loan requests.
-This enables fair credit scoring, improves cash management for buyers, and gives farmers financial visibility without changing how they work.
+and banks access dashboards (by inserting farmer's id) showing farmers’ verified transaction histories, income trends, and loan requests.
+This enables fair credit scoring, improves cash management for farmers, and gives farmers financial visibility without changing how they work.

 ---